 Cattle History in North America

-Domestication Bison for Survival Cattalo-Beeffalo and White Buffalo Cattle History in North America I felt it was important to record these events about domesticated cattle, because of the discussions today around introgression.
+Domestication Bison for Survival Cattalo-Beefalo and White Buffalo From Wild West to Wall Street: The Story of America’s Cattle Empire Are cows native to America?
+How did cows get here?
+Cattle history in North America.
+I felt it was important to record these events about domesticated cattle, because of the discussions today around introgression.
 Introgression probably started when cattle were imported, (much more DNA research needs to be done on our older bison bones, at least 400 years ago.)
-Early cattle imports to America, Cattle were not like we know them today, behind fences and in a controlled environment.
-It was a battle in the early days to keep them close and from harm.
-Interesting read: (https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0790-2) Some Indians, … Read more
+Early cattle imports to America, Cattle were not like we know them today, behind fences and in a controlled environment. … Read more

 Domesticating Bison for Survival

-Domesticating Bison for Survival The idea of domesticating bison for survival arrived with the early explorers and later settlers.
+From Wild to Tame: How Bison Became Our Salvation The idea of domesticating bison for survival arrived with the early explorers and later settlers.
 Since cattle were imported into North America, crosses have been made with the bison, sometimes out of vicinity and other times more purposeful.
 Early arrivers saw the bison and wanted to make them more useful to their needs, like the oxen, milk cow, or even the horse.
-Being wild as they are, it was not so easy, but if they could tame them down by crossing them on their common cattle, they thought they would really have something useful.
-(Understanding … Read more
+Being wild as they are, it was not so easy, but if they could tame them down by crossing them on their common cattle, they thought they would … Read more